A Guide to Book Bands

 How do you use Book Bands?

-Ongoing reading assessments are used to establish which level children are reading at and whether they need to move up to the next level to maintain the right level of challenge.
+Ongoing reading assessments are used to establish which level children are reading at and whether they need to move up to the next level to maintain the right degree of challenge.
 Children progress through the banded colours as they gain confidence and show understanding.
-Because of the breadth of choice available in each colour band, they should be able to find books that appeal to them at each stage.
-This allows teachers to provide the opportunity for children to ‘read for pleasure’ even at an early stage in their reading journey.
-Many schools will use a fully decodable phonics reading scheme for the youngest children and move on to banded books from Year 2 (Expected Level Turquoise).
-Alternatively, reading for pleasure can be encouraged by sending a reading book home to share with a parent or carer, alongside a phonically decodable book.
-This should be clearly labelled “Read to Me” or similar, so that children who are still mastering phonemes and graphemes have the opportunity to hear and enjoy more interesting stories, encountering rich language and gaining knowledge.
-See the Department of Education’s Reading Framework P80 for advice on a letter you could create for parents.
+Because of the breadth of choice available in each colour band, they should be able to find books that appeal to them at each level.
+This encourages children to ‘read for pleasure’ even at an early stage in their reading journey.

 Can Book Bands help schools stretch their budget?